 How do PPC ads work?

 PPC ads are a great way to advertise on any budget.
-That’s because you only pay for the ad when a user clicks them.
+That’s because you only pay for an ad when a user clicks on it.

-You can create ads that target your key customers based on demographic, interests, location, and keywords, and as we mentioned before, you can set up a campaign in search engines like Google.
+You can create ads that target your key customers based on demographics, interests, location, and keywords.
+As we mentioned before, you can set up a campaign in search engines like Google.

 Easy industrial advertising wins